alstep07/kottans-frontend/README.md

     <img src="task_html_css_intro/css.png">
 </details>

--   I solidified my knowledge about how to control the positioning of elements on a web page.
+-   I solidified my knowledge on how to control the positioning of elements on a web page.
 -   Css grid layouts surprized me!
 It's usefull.
 -   I intend to use many new properties of Flex Box and Css Grid Layout.